EU outlines ambitious AI regulations focused on risky uses - WTMJ

 The draft regulations also cover AI applications that pose “limited risk,” such as chatbots which should be labeled so people know they are interacting with a machine.
 Most AI applications, such as email spam filters, will be unaffected or covered by existing consumer protection rules, officials said.

-To enforce the rules and help develop standards, the commissions proposes setting up a European Artificial Intelligence Board.
+To help develop standards and enforce the rules, which would apply to anyone providing an AI system in the EU or using one that affects people in the bloc, the commission proposes setting up a European Artificial Intelligence Board.

 Violations could result in fines of up to 30,000 euros (more than $36,000), or for companies, up to 6% of their global annual revenue, whichever is higher, although Vestager said authorities would first ask providers to fix their AI products or remove them from the market.

-The proposals still have to be debated by EU lawmakers and could be amended in a process that could take several years.
-They would apply to anyone that provides an artificial intelligence system in the EU or uses one that affects people in the bloc.

-EU officials, trying to catch up with the Chinese and American tech industry, said the rules would encourage the industry’s growth by raising trust in artificial intelligence systems and by introducing legal clarity for companies them.
+EU officials, trying to catch up with the Chinese and American tech industries, said the rules would encourage the industry’s growth by raising trust in artificial intelligence systems and by introducing legal clarity for companies.

 For all of AP’s tech coverage, visit https://apnews.com/apf-technology